mvarrone/machine-learning-specialization/course_2-advanced-learning-algorithms/week3/5-Machine learning development process/README.md

 In the last several videos, we've already talked about bias and variance.

 In the next video, I'd like to start describing to you the error analysis process, which has a second key set of ideas for gaining insight about what architecture choices might be fruitful.
-That's the iterative loop of machine learning development and using the example of building a spam classifier let's take a look at what error analysis looks like.
+That's the iterative loop of Machine Learning development and using the example of building a spam classifier let's take a look at what error analysis looks like.
 Let's do that in the next video.

 ## Error analysis